e-picas/markdown-extended/README.md

 Note that the package is integrated with [Travis CI](http://travis-ci.org/).

 ## Licenses

 This software, as the original Markdown, is licensed under the terms of the [BSD-3-Clause open source license](http://opensource.org/licenses/BSD-3-Clause).
+Please see the `LICENSE` file for a full text.

 You can use, transform and distribute this software and its dependencies as you wish, as long as you mention the copyrights below: